 The BPAC is comprised of nine (9) members, which consists of eight (89) regular members and one (1) as appointed by the City Council.
-The Chairperson or alternate that will be the Mayor or Council person designated by City Council.
+The Chairperson or alternate that will be to Mayor or Councilperson designated by City Council.

 Members must meet requirements of Article X of the City Charter and Chapter 2.120 of the City Code.